Educators focus on the following aspects of children’s learning:

 - design an environment that incorporates both quiet, private spaces and open, active spaces to develop children’s diverse physical competencies

-- consult with families and communities to ensure that experiences incorporate local knowledge and skills, both contemporary and traditional, for example, traditional cookery, weaving, spear making
+- consult with families and communities to ensure that experiences incorporate local knowledge and skills, both contemporary and traditional, for example, traditional cookery, weaving and spear making

-- provide many opportunities for children to use their hands to create and manipulate, for example, natural materials, blocks, puzzles, construction sets
+- provide many opportunities for children to use their hands to create and manipulate, for example, natural materials, blocks, puzzles and construction sets

 - incorporate contemporary and traditional action rhymes, songs, finger plays and games, in Standard Australian English and first languages, that develop fine motor control and hand-eye coordination

-- provide games or adapted sports, for example, soccer, rugby league, that develop whole body coordination
+- provide games or adapted sports, for example, soccer and rugby league, that develop whole body coordination

 - integrate planned and spontaneous movement, dance and physical activity across all areas of the program both inside and outside

-- provide props to support movement and creative expression — feathers, ribbons, bells, masks, materials, face paint, and contemporary and traditional musical instruments.
+- provide props to support movement and creative expression – feathers, ribbons, bells, masks, materials and face paint, and contemporary and traditional musical instruments.